 Teaching with Primary Sources (TPS) is the premier educational program by the Library of Congress, focused on helping educators enhance students’ critical thinking and analysis skills and content knowledge using the Library’s collections of millions of digitized primary sources.
-The TPS Midwest Region, hosted by Illinois State University, covers 17 states situated in the center of the United States, from Minnesota to Louisiana.
+The TPS Midwest Region at Illinois State University covers 17 states situated in the center of the United States, from Minnesota to Louisiana.

 Learn more about the collection that includes letters, diaries, speeches, White House press releases, and family records of the 26th US president.

-Gain knowledge and skills needed to access and utilize digital primary sources from the Library of Congress website, create activities and lessons that facilitate the Common Core Standards, and engages students in active learning while developing critical thinking skills and constructing knowledge.
+Gain knowledge and skills needed to utilize digital primary sources from the Library of Congress website, create activities and lessons that facilitate the Common Core Standards, and engage students in active learning while developing critical thinking skills and constructing knowledge.
 This course is self-paced and can be taken for professional development hours or ISU graduate credit.
-For more information, email Dr. Richard Satchwell, TPS Midwest Regional Director or call (309) 438-3441.
+For more information, email Dr. Richard Satchwell, TPS Midwest Regional director or call (309) 438-3441.
+Register for Courses